@ethryndal

 -

-Sarah Baran commented on the post, 4 Tips to Help You Overcome the Crippling Terror of the Blank Page 7 months, 1 week ago
+Sarah Burns commented on the post, 4 Tips to Help You Overcome the Crippling Terror of the Blank Page 2 years, 5 months ago

 Writing and madness are intrinsically connected.
 Can’t have one without the other. 😉